tiprankstipranks

 The covenants and restrictions contained in agreements governing our indebtedness may adversely affect our business and results of operations, may restrict our ability to grow and could make it difficult or impossible to timely make our debt service payments or refinance our debt when it comes due.

 We maintain a substantial amount of debt, and we may incur additional debt in the future to help fund our business.
 The agreements governing our indebtedness do not fully prohibit us or our subsidiaries from incurring additional indebtedness in the future, and to the extent that we incur additional indebtedness, the risks associated with our substantial indebtedness described below, including our possible inability to service our debt, may increase.
-Our substantial indebtedness and interest expense could have important consequences to us, including: - limiting our ability to use a substantial portion of our cash flow from operations in other areas of our business, including for working capital, research and development, expanding our infrastructure, capital expenditures and other general business activities and investment opportunities in our company, because we must dedicate a substantial portion of these funds to pay interest, make principal payments and/or otherwise service our debt;- impacting our cash flows, results of operations and financial condition when interest rates rise, because the interest rate on our revolving credit facility is a floating rate that varies depending on market interest rates and issuance or refinancing of other debt in the future may be incurred at higher interest rates than current debt;- limiting our ability to retain or attract customers and our ability to attract or retain qualified employees due to our significant amount of debt and the related implications of such debt for the Company's long-term financial condition;- limiting our ability to obtain additional financing in the future for working capital, capital expenditures, debt service requirements, acquisitions and the execution of our strategy, and other expenses or investments planned by us;- limiting our flexibility and our ability to capitalize on business opportunities and to react to competitive pressures and adverse changes in government regulation, our business and our industry;- limiting our ability to timely make our debt service payments or to satisfy our other obligations under our indebtedness (which could result in an event of default and acceleration if we fail to comply with the requirements of our indebtedness);- limiting our ability, or increasing the costs, to refinance indebtedness prior to maturity dates;- increasing our vulnerability to a downturn in our business and to adverse economic and industry conditions generally; and - placing us at a competitive disadvantage as compared to our competitors that are less leveraged.
+Our substantial indebtedness and interest expense could have important consequences to us, including: - limiting our ability to use significant cash flow from operations in other areas of our business, including for working capital, research and development, expanding our infrastructure, capital expenditures and other general business activities and investment opportunities in our company, because we must dedicate a substantial portion of these funds to pay interest, make principal payments and/or otherwise service our debt;- impacting our cash flows, results of operations and financial condition when interest rates rise, because the interest rate on our revolving credit facility is a floating rate that varies depending on market interest rates and issuance or refinancing of other debt in the future may be incurred at higher interest rates than current debt;- limiting our ability to retain or attract customers and our ability to attract or retain qualified employees due to our significant amount of debt and the related implications of such debt for the Company's long-term financial condition;- limiting our ability to obtain additional financing in the future for working capital, capital expenditures, debt service requirements, acquisitions and the execution of our strategy, and other expenses or investments planned by us;- limiting our flexibility and our ability to capitalize on business opportunities and to react to competitive pressures and adverse changes in government regulation, our business and our industry;- limiting our ability to timely make our debt service payments or to satisfy our other obligations under our indebtedness (which could result in an event of default and acceleration if we fail to comply with the requirements of our indebtedness);- limiting our ability, or increasing the costs, to refinance indebtedness prior to maturity dates;- increasing our vulnerability to a downturn in our business and to adverse economic and industry conditions generally; and - placing us at a competitive disadvantage as compared to our competitors that are less leveraged.
 Additionally, the terms of the agreements governing our indebtedness restrict, and any additional indebtedness we may incur in the future could similarly restrict, our ability to operate our business and to pursue our business strategies.
-Among other things, these agreements restrict our ability to: - incur additional indebtedness;- create liens or use assets as security in other transactions;- enter into certain asset sale transactions or other dispositions of assets;- declare or pay dividends, repurchase or redeem stock, or make other distributions to stockholders;- make investments in other businesses or joint ventures;- merge or consolidate, or sell, transfer, lease or dispose of substantially all of our assets; and - enter into transactions with affiliates.
+Among other things, these agreements restrict our ability to do the following (in each case, subject to a number of important exceptions and qualifications as set forth in the respective agreements): - incur additional indebtedness;- create liens or use assets as security in other transactions;- enter into certain asset sale transactions or other dispositions of assets;- declare or pay dividends, repurchase or redeem stock, or make other distributions to stockholders;- make investments in other businesses or joint ventures;- merge or consolidate, or sell, transfer, lease or dispose of substantially all of our assets; and - enter into transactions with affiliates.

 Debt & Financing - Risk 3